Lectures on AKSZ Sigma Models for Physicists: Examples of QP-Manifolds

-We can prove that these identities (\ref{courantrelation}) is a local coordinate expression of a \textbf{Courant algebroid} on a vector bundle $E$. \begin{definition} A Courant algebroid is a vector bundle $E \longrightarrow M$ and has a nondegenerate symmetric bilinear form $\bracket{\cdot}{\cdot}$ on the bundle, a bilinear operation $\circ$ on $\Gamma (E)$ , an a bundle map called an anchor map $\rho: E \longrightarrow TM$ satisfying the following properties:
+We can prove that these identities (\ref{courantrelation}) are the same as the local coordinate expressions of the Courant algebroid conditions on a vector bundle $E$.
+The Courant algebroid is defined as: \begin{definition} A Courant algebroid is a vector bundle $E \longrightarrow M$, and it has a nondegenerate symmetric bilinear form $\bracket{\cdot}{\cdot}$ on the bundle, a bilinear operation $\circ$ on $\Gamma (E)$, and a bundle map called an anchor map, $\rho: E \longrightarrow TM$, satisfying the following properties:

-where $e_1, e_2$ and $e_3$ are sections of $E$, $F$ is a function on $M$. ${\cal D}$ is a map from functions on $M$ to $\Gamma (E)$ and is defined as $\bracket{{\cal D}F}{e} = \rho(e) F$. \end{definition} The following theorem has been proved in \cite{Roy01}. \begin{theorem} A QP-structure of degree $2$ is equivalent to the Courant algebroid on $E$. \end{theorem} Connection of the equation (\ref{courantQ}) to a Courant algebroid is a direct result of this theorem.
-Let $x^i$ be a local coordinate on $M$ and $e^a$ be a local coordinate on the fiber of $E$.
-We can write each operation on the local basis $x^i, e^a$ as follows:
+where $e_1, e_2$, and $e_3$ are sections of $E$, $F$ is a function on $M$ and ${\cal D}$ is a map from the space of functions on $M$ to $\Gamma (E)$, defined as $\bracket{{\cal D}F}{e} = \rho(e) F$. \end{definition} \if0 The relation between a Courant algebroid and a QP-manifold is found in Ref.~\citenum{Roy01}. \begin{theorem} A QP-structure of degree $2$ is equivalent to the Courant algebroid on $E$. \end{theorem} Connection of equation (\ref{courantQ}) to a Courant algebroid is a direct result of this theorem. \fi Let $x^i$ be a local coordinate on $M$, and let $e^a$ be a local coordinate on the fiber of $E$.
+We can write each operation on the local basis $x^i, e^a$, as follows: